Famous Vermont People & VT Celebrities

-This small Northern New England state has been the birthplace of many well-known celebrities, politicians, actors, writers, educators, and entrepreneurs.
-Below is a partial list of “Famous Vermonters”.
-Contact us to add your nominations to this list.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+This small Northern New England state has been the birthplace of many well-known celebrities, politicians, philanthropists, actors, writers, educators, and entrepreneurs.
+Browse our partial list of “Famous Vermonters”.
+Share suggestions, or feature your business in VT Living, contact us.

 Jan.
 21, 1738 – Feb.
 12, 1789

 American revolutionary leader and one of the founders of the “Green Mountain Boys”.
-Fought for Vermont’s independance in the American Revolutionary War.
+Fought for Vermont’s independence in the American Revolutionary War.

 Dorothy Canfield Fisher

 Novelist, Educator, Montessori Teaching Proponent, Vermonter at Heart – Dorothy Canfield Fisher helped to introduce the Montessori teaching method to America and helped found the Adult Education Association.
 Many of her stories were about traditional New England values and rural Vermont life.

 Born in East Dover, VT, Llewelyn Sherman Adams was a prolific American politician who served as NH State Governor before moving on the become the White House Chief of Staff for President Dwight D. Eisenhower.
 Nicknamed “The Abominable No Man”, it has been said that Adams was perhaps the most powerful Chief of Staff in history.
 After resigning from his position, he returned north to NH and founded Loon Mountain.

 Born in Vermont, Arthur practiced law in New York before moving on to vice-presidency and, six months later, to succeed James Garfield as President of the United States after Garfield’s assassination.